ibm-cloud-docs/cloud-infrastructure/ha-resiliency-tutorial.md

 ### Create subnets in availability zone 1
 {: #create-subnets-same-az}

-You create 3 additional subnets for your first availability zone (vcp-region1-zone1) and use the VPC you created in Step 1:
+You create three extra subnets for your first availability zone (vcp-region1-zone1) and use the VPC you created in Step 1:
 * vpc-region1-zone1-ui
 * vpc-region1-zone1-application
 * vpc-region1-zone1-db